atsaloli/cicd/01_22-registering-our-first-runner.md

-# Register a Shell runner
+## Setting up your CI/CD infrastructure

+### Registering runners

 In this section, we will learn how to register runners

+---

-## CI/CD settings
+## Setting up your CI/CD infrastructure
+### Registering runners

-Go to "Settings" -> "CI/CD"
+Go to "Settings" -> "CI/CD":

 ![CI/CD settings](img/settings_cicd.png)

+---

+## Setting up your CI/CD infrastructure
+### Registering runners

 Find "Runner settings" in the menu:

 ![CI/CD settings](img/runner_settings_menu.png)

+---
+## Setting up your CI/CD infrastructure
+### Registering runners

-You'll find there are no runners listed yet (we haven't set any up yet), and you'll find instructions (in the left pane) for registering runners with GitLab:
+There'll be no runners listed (we haven't set them up yet), but notice the instructions (in the left pane) for registering runners with the GitLab API endpoint:

 ![no runners yet](img/runner_menu.png)

-## Register a Shell runner
+---

+## Setting up your CI/CD infrastructure
+### Registering runners

-When you register a runner, you have to specify:
+To register a runner, you have to specify:
-- The GitLab Server API endpoint (to pick up jobs, return outcomes and upload build artifacts).
+- The GitLab Server API endpoint URL (to pick up jobs, return outcomes and upload build artifacts)
-- A registration token.
+- Registration token
-- An "executor".
-This tells the Runner Server in what kind of environment to execute the job (e.g., Shell, SSH, Vagrant, Docker, Kubernetes).
+- "Executor" type.
+This tells the Runner Server in what kind of environment to execute the job (e.g., shell, SSH, Vagrant, Docker, Kubernetes).

+You can get the first two from GitLab's "Settings -> CI/CD" page.

+---

+## Setting up your CI/CD infrastructure
+### Registering runners
 Register a runner:

 ```bash
 sudo gitlab-ci-multi-runner register
 ```

-- Provide the URL from the "Runner settings" page
+- Provide the URL from the settings page
-- Provide the token from the "Runner setting" page
+- Provide the token from the setting page
-- For description, put "Shell runner".
+- For description, put "Shell runner" (our first runner will be a shell runner)
-- Don't put any tags (we'll cover tags later)
+- Don't put any tags (you can tag runners, and then list tags in jobs to route jobs to specific runners)
-- Don't lock the runner to a project (not locking the runner makes it a shared runner, it can be shared between projects)
+- Don't lock the runner to a project (not locking the runner makes it a shared runner, so it can be shared between projects)
-- For executor, pick "shell"
+- For executor, pick "shell" (simplest runner)

-You should now see the Shell runner:
+---
+## Setting up your CI/CD infrastructure
+### Registering runners
+Confirm you the runner was created:

 ```bash
 sudo gitlab-runner list